Pathmark: Failed Ahold bid and bankruptcy

 In March 1999, Royal Ahold, a Dutch supermarket company which operated Edwards stores in the New York area, agreed to a $1.75 billion deal to acquire Pathmark.
 Under the terms of the deal, Edwards Super Food Stores would become Pathmark stores.
 The sale was abandoned after the FTC rejected Ahold's offer to divest overlapping stores, saying the offer would "not preserve competition" in the New York area.
 Ahold ultimately cancelled the deal and later announced that it would rebrand Edwards stores as Stop & Shop.

 In September 1999, the company started selling prepackaged veal, lamb and pork products instead of fresh cut meat.
-In November, Pathmark opened its first, smaller community store in the Kew Gardens of Queens.
+In November, Pathmark opened its first, smaller community store in the Kew Gardens neighborhood of Queens.

 Because the FTC did not allow Pathmark's acquisition plans, it filed for bankruptcy in July 2000, recovering a year later.
 In February 2001, Pathmark bought six Grand Union supermarkets after C&S bought the chain.
-In March 2002, Stop and Shop purchased 26 Big V Supermarkets, selling nine of them to Pathmark.
+In March 2002, Stop & Shop purchased 26 Big V Supermarkets, selling nine of them to Pathmark.
 In March 2005, Yucaipa Companies paid $150 million for a 40 percent stake in Pathmark.

 In February 2007, Pathmark partnered with Wild Oats Markets by adding Wild Oats-brand private label goods to the 141 Pathmarks.
 Approximately 150 organic and natural products were included in the partnership, among them: Italian sodas, balsamic vinegar, organic fruit spreads, and flatbread crackers.